mathiaswegner-AWI/OccupiedNicheInvasion/README.md

 ## R Markdown

-This is an R Markdown of the analyses accompanying the manuscript ‘Invading the occupied niche: aggregation behavior gives a generalist parasite the edge over an established specialist’ by Marieke E. Feis, Leo Gottschalck, Lena Ruf, Franziska Theising, Felicitas Demann, K.
+This is an R Markdown of the analyses accompanying the manuscript ‘Invading the occupied niche: How a parasitic copepod of introduced oysters can expel a congener from native mussels’ by Marieke E. Feis, Leo Gottschalck, Lena Ruf, Franziska Theising, Felicitas Demann, K.
 Mathias Wegner.